maavumich/project2/docs/assignment-git.md

 `master` branch lives, where we put the latest version of our flight ready code.
 In order to develop for maav, each member develops on their own remote named after their uniqname.

+In short, a remote is another instance of a repository that is somewhere else, aka not the current repository.
+A remote can be somewhere else on your computer, or somewhere else on the cloud.
+When you pushed to gitlab in the previous